 This industry-leading initiative introduces features not available in the annual reports.
 It gathers much more detailed data on student weeks by source market so the resulting market analysis and breakdowns are more in-depth.

 Reporting on market trends more frequently and significantly earlier than our annual report (within eight weeks of each quarter end, rather than five months of year end), participants can use QUIC reports to benchmark their own performance, identify opportunities and inform time-critical business decisions.

 To ensure the robustness of the market intelligence, these reports are also outsourced to our insight partner Bonard.

-Produced for the past four years, with constant improvements along the way, each comprehensive quarterly report includes:
+Produced since 2017, with constant improvements along the way, each comprehensive quarterly report includes: